Bennykillua/Getting-started-in-Technical-Writing/Contribute by Forking.md

 In order to discuss changes, you are welcome to [open an issue](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/issues/new) about what you would like to contribute or see in this repo.

-## Contributions Allowed
-- Fixing grammar mistakes or typos, Editing, or suggesting changes to the listed content
-- Contributing to the content and resources of the repo.

 ## Need to contact someone?